 The department was established in 2018 after merging the Professorships Analysis & Technology of Plant-Based Foods - Focus on Beverages, Chemistry, Processing Technology and Wine Chemistry.
 Currently Prof. Dr. Ralf Schweiggert is the head of the department, which combines beverage technology with the associated analytics.

 All professors and scientists of the institute are involved in education in the fields of chemistry, wine chemistry, beverage chemistry, beverage technology, process technology and beverage analytics in different study programs.
-Beside this university education, apprentices from Geisenheim's technical college, who are learning about fruit juice technology, come to us for their practical instruction.
+In addition to this university education, apprentices from Geisenheim's technical college, who are astudying fruit juice technology, come to us for their practical instruction.

 The lab equipment consists of UV/VIS spectroscopy, lab sequencers, Fourier-transform-infrared-spectroscopy (FTIR), total reflection x-ray fluorescence spectroscopy (TRXF), atomic absorption spectroscopy (AAS), ICP-MS, chromatographic systems as well as mass spectroscopy (GCMS, LCMS) and NMR.

-In the university's beverage centre we produce fruit and vegetable juices, nectars, ciders, fruit wines, beers and spirits for research and education purposes using industry-oriented equipment.
+At the University's beverage center we produce fruit and vegetable juices, nectars, ciders, fruit wines, beers and spirits for research and education purposes using industry-oriented equipment.
 The latest beverage processing technology is developed or tested here.